THE guide to Amazon Fire Kids Tablets

 Here’s how to get additional money off: look for a trade-in option through Amazon.
 This is perfect if you have a Kindle and want to upgrade.
 These vary in their availability throughout the year.
 Currently, the offer is an instant gift card for your trade-in, and an additional 20% off the purchase of a new Kindle or Alexa device.
 The offer you receive is based on what device you have and the condition it is in.
 For example, my family traded in a 4+ year old Fire 8 that was functional and undamaged, and we received $25 in an instant gift card.

-I hate to break it to you, but buying a Kindle is the easy part.
+I hate to break it to you, but buying the Fire Kids tablet is the easy part.
 Setup isn’t too bad but does require about 20 minutes of your time; make sure you set up this device BEFORE you give it to your child.
 It will save everyone some frustration.
 Here is simple step-by-step walk through of the setup process (as of November 2022):

-- Open the Kindle box and turn on the Kindle (the power button is a small button on the same side of the device as the volume buttons)
+- Open the Fire Kids box and turn on the device (the power button is a small button on the same side of the device as the volume buttons)

-- Select the language you’d like to use on the Kindle
+- Select the language you’d like to use on the device

 - Connect to your WiFi